How to Style and Organize Your Bedside Table

 Ambiance matters.
 Layer lighting, texture, and nature to create a retreat.
 A mix of ambient lamps, task lights, and accent lighting defines the mood while plants or fresh flowers bring life into the space.
 For more holistic sleep tips, see our guide on bedroom environments.

-integrating bedroom seating ambiance with layered lighting
+Integrating bedroom seating ambiance with layered lighting

 Space-Saving Options